plandes/zotsite/doc/usage.md

 ## Robust File System Access

-If one file copy from the Zotero storage fails, the program dump a stack trace and terminate.
-However, there might be cases where the database might have out-of-sync entries from what is on the file system but you still want to export those entries that are available.
+If one file copy from the Zotero storage fails, the program will dump a stack trace and terminate.
+However, there might be cases where the database might have out-of-sync entries from the storage files, but you still want to export those entries that are available.

 To change this behavior and robustly deal with missing entries, add the following to the [configuration file]: